Rafael Nadal crushes Guido Pella at French Open

 Spain’s Rafael Nadal plays a return between his legs to Argentina’s Guido Pella during their men’s singles second round match on day five of the Roland Garros 2018 French Open.
 Photo: Eric Feferberg/Getty Images

-Rafael Nadal’s bid for an 11th French Open title is gathering pace.
+“For my side, I just can say thanks for all the things that he did for Madrid.
+I hope he will be back.”

-The world number one admitted he took things a little too easy in dispatching lucky loser Simone Bolelli in straight sets over two days in the first round.
+That was where the shocks ended, though, as the world number one and 10-time champion dropped just four games in a comprehensive 6-2 6-1 6-1 victory.

-But the Spaniard definitely moved up a gear as he steamrollered Argentina’s Guido Pella 6-2 6-1 6-1 in under two hours.
+Nadal admitted he took things a little too easy in dispatching lucky loser Simone Bolelli in straight sets over two days in the first round, but definitely moved up a gear against Pella.

-Pella, ranked 78 in the world, put up a decent fight, especially in the first set with some classy winners.
+The world number 78 put up a decent fight, especially in the first set with some classy winners.

 But facing deuce after deuce on his own serve, with Nadal pounding away from the back of the court, he understandably wilted.